Certified Group Service (CGS)

 The Certified Group Service (CGS) fills that gap.
 It's an AT Protocol service that sits between clients and a group's backing PDS, enforcing role-based access control, tracking record authorship, and keeping a full audit log.
 From the client's perspective, a group looks like any other AT Protocol repository — it just happens to be co-governed.

-Certified operates a hosted CGS instance, but CGS is also designed to be self-hostable per operator — anyone can run their own instance and point it at whichever PDS backs the group (including, but not limited to, the Certified-operated PDSs).
+Certified operates a hosted CGS instance, but CGS is also designed to be self-hostable per operator — anyone can run their own instance against any AT Protocol PDS (including, but not limited to, the Certified-operated PDSs).

 System overview